DataDog/ecommerce-workshop/development.md

 1. Clean up any old containers from your system.
 2. Clean any persistent Docker volumes from prior tests of the project.
 3. Build the containers for the project.
-4. Boot the project using `docker-compose`
+4. Rebuild the frontend code to ensure all frontend volume mounts will exist
+5. Boot the project using `docker-compose`.
+The suggested compose file to use is `docker-compose-local-baseline`.
+Run the following command to start the project:
+`POSTGRES_USER=postgres POSTGRES_PASSWORD=postgres DD_API_KEY=[Your API key] make local-baseline-start`

 > Makefile targets have been provided to speed along testing